timescale/timescaledb/tsl/src/gapfill/README.md

 node and time_bucket_gapfill just calls plain time_bucket.

-The locf and interpolate function calls serve as markers in the plan to trigger locf or interpolate behaviour for a column but the actual function calls are removed from the final plan and for a valid gapfill query those functions are never called.
+The locf and interpolate function calls serve as markers in the plan to trigger locf or interpolate behaviour.
+In the targetlist of the gapfill node those functions will be toplevel function calls.

 The gapfill state transitions are described in exec.h